gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Display.ModCustomDisplay.md

 ## ModCustomDisplay.LoadAsync Property

 Whether to try loading the asset from the bundle asynchronously.
-Not yet thoroughly tested

 ```csharp
 public virtual bool LoadAsync { get; }